 The Nuristan Province has a population of 140.000 people, and its capital is Parun.

 The region enjoys a moderate climate with reasonable precipitation levels, so it’s suitable for irrigated agriculture.
 However, its mountainous geography restricts extensive farming.
 As a result of the abundance of pastures and the inability to conduct extensive agriculture, the province’s population has inclined towards cattle breeding.
-Nuristan’s food production is mainly meant for subsistence and centers around cereal grains and dairy products from goats and cattle.
+Nuristan’s food production is all about subsistence.
+It’s central to their grains and dairy products from goats and cattle.

 Culture and History of the Nuristani People

-The origins of the Nuristani people can be set around the 4th century B.C. since some Nuristanis claim that they are descendants of the Greek occupying forces of Alexander the Great.
+The origins of the Nuristani people traces back to the 4th century BC.
+Some Nuristanis claim being descendants of the Greek occupying forces of Alexander the Great.

 For many centuries, the Nuristanis lived in an autonomous State known as Kafiristan.
 After centuries as an independent fiefdom, the region is used to very marginal participation from the State.
-Several attempts have been made by the Afghan government to integrate Nuristanis since 1893, but the Nuristanis remain proud of their independence in the inaccessible highlands that they inhabit.
+The Afghan government attempted integrating the Nuristanis several times since 1893.
+But the Nuristanis remain proud of their independence in the inaccessible highlands that they inhabit.

 The region has a distinctive culture that differentiates it from the rest of Afghanistan, however, it is possible to establish many cultural differences between the province’s main three valleys.